A Midwest classic, Raspberry Pretzel Jello Salad has sweet and salty pretzels, a creamy filling, and real raspberries in the Jello. So addictive!

 I love introducing my California friends to crazy Midwest recipes like this Raspberry Pretzel Jello Salad.

 I have several people who taste-test my recipes, all California natives, and they shook their heads in amazement at this unexpected, yet so delicious, combination of pretzels, cream cheese, and raspberry Jello.

 In my world, this recipe comes from my friend Bobbi.
 She always made it for her 4th of July parties, so it seemed only appropriate that I share it near that holiday.

 How to Make Raspberry Pretzel Jello Salad

-Start with a layer of crushed pretzels swimming in butter and sugar.
-That’s your base.
+Start with a layer of crushed pretzels tossed in butter and sugar.
+That's your base.
 As my friend Jana pointed out, you could just eat THAT all day long, no problems.
 I think Pretzel Brittle is in my future (and yours).